 "It's not as if there are no distractions in this choice of layout, but a cubicle could be potentially quieter and more conducive to workflow and concentration," Masterson said.

 - Can be isolating

 - Breeds less interaction

-"In some cases, employees have associated cubicles with the soullessness and coldness of Corporate America," said Masterson.
+"In some cases, employees have associated cubicles with the soullessness and coldness of Corporate America," Masterson said.

-Hoteling is a system of unassigned seating where employees frequently change workspaces.
-For example, if your team works from home or travels often, you don't need to invest in a permanent workspace for every employee; they can shift based on who is in on any given day.
+Hoteling is a system of unassigned seating where employees frequently change work spaces.
+For example, if your team works from home or travels often, you don't need to invest in a permanent work space for every employee; they can shift based on who is in the office on any given day.

-"Hoteling works best if many of your staff travel," said Lowry.
+"Hoteling works best if many of your staff travel," Lowry said.
 "Consulting is a classic example.
 Clients have your staff at their site.
 As a result, you don't need to pay for a lot of real estate, and your team, when they are occasionally in the office, can work from any desk."